planariangames/mettlecore/METTLE_Core_SRD_Characters.md

 **Step 2 -- Appearance** Dana thinks it would be fun to play a sardonic H.R.
 Mencken type with a sword cane.
 She decides on a thin, well-dressed mature gentleman.
 Maybe suffering from an old leg injury?
 She writes *"A crisply attired gentleman in a burgundy suit, with a telling limp in his right leg."*

-**Step 3** **-- Attributes:** Dana rolls “Fencer” as his CALLING, spices it up as “Down & Out Fencer,” and gives it the mandatory 6 levels.
-That’s what he does now that he can’t fence competitively.
-Now she spends the 17 free points.
-She rolls “Immigrant from another country” as his Culture, so she decides he comes from a family of Russian Immigrants and puts 3 points in it.
-She sees him as difficult to deal with, so she chooses “Competition” as his MOTIVE at 4D, and “Curmudgeon” as his NATURE at 5D, reflecting his sharp tongue and fencer’s bravado.
+**Step 3** **-- Attributes:** Dana rolls “Fencer” as his CALLING, spices it up as “Down & Out Fencer” and gives it the mandatory 6 levels.
+Now she spends the 14 free points.
+She sees him as difficult to deal with, so she chooses “Competition” as his MOTIVE at 4D, and “Curmudgeon” as his NATURE at 5D, reflecting his sharp tongue.
 The low 2D goes in POISE to reflect his “old fencing injury” to the leg – he is not as agile as he was.
 The other 3D goes in FRAME as he is “svelte but wiry.”

 **Step 4 -- Resources:** Dana’s Guide assigns 2 (Struggling) for Credit based on Viktor’s situation.
 He wears a finely Tailored Burgundy Suit but that goes into appearance.
 He carries an elegant sword cane, which is probably only 1 kg at the most, and no armor.
 For carried items, he has a pocketknife, a pocket watch & fob, and a deck of cards.

-**Step 5 -- Mettle**: is 9 because his MOTIVE is 4 and his NATURE is 5.
+**Step 5 -- Mettle**: adding his CALLING of 6 and MOTIVE of 4 gives him a Mettle of 10.

 Reading between the lines of the Descriptors suggests he dropped out of competitive fencing after a leg injury.
 His Attributes reflect this as still using his well-trained Calling to Attack but being a bit of a sitting duck due to his low Poise.
 He is still very competitive but now expresses it largely with his acerbic wit.
 She pauses for a second; Viktor honestly seems like a bit of a jerk, but a lot of fun to play.
 At this point, she is ready and the game is on.